ksruthi1992/ava/docs/ava_report1.md

 Main Success Scenario:

-	1.User views a recipe in Ava
+	1. User views a recipe in Ava

-	2.User wants to add a suggestion for a recipe
+	2. User wants to add a suggestion for a recipe

-	3.User provides suggestion by adding text
+	3. User provides suggestion by adding text